Wide Plank Flooring: Your Complete Cost Breakdown

 Engineered wood is a fantastic alternative that gives you the beauty of real wood with added stability.
 It consists of a real hardwood veneer on top of a high-quality plywood core, making it less susceptible to expanding and contracting with changes in humidity.
 The cost for wide plank engineered flooring can vary widely, from moderate to high-end.
 For example, premium wide plank white oak can range from $15 to $19.50 per square foot.
 However, you can find more budget-friendly options depending on the thickness of the top veneer and the wood species, giving you flexibility in your design and budget.

-Laminate and Vinyl Pricing
+Pricing for Laminate and Vinyl Alternatives

 If you love the wide plank look but not the price tag, luxury vinyl plank (LVP) and laminate are your best friends.
 Technology has come a long way, and today’s options offer stunningly realistic wood visuals and textures.
 Vinyl plank floors are a particularly budget-friendly option, giving you that high-end look without the high-end cost.
 You can find great-looking, durable wide plank vinyl for under $3 per square foot.
 This makes it an excellent choice for basements, bathrooms, or any area where you need a durable, waterproof, and affordable flooring solution that still looks incredible.

-What Factors Influence the Final Price?
+What Factors Affect Your Final Cost?

 The price per square foot is a great starting point, but it doesn't tell the whole story.
 Several key factors can swing your final cost up or down.
 When you're budgeting for your project, it’s helpful to understand what goes into the price tag of wide plank flooring.
 From the type of tree it came from to the finish applied in the factory, every detail matters.
 Let's break down the four biggest variables so you can get a clear picture of what your dream floors will actually cost and make choices that align with your budget and style.

-Wood Species and Grade
+How Wood Species and Grade Impact Price

 The first major factor is the wood itself—both the species and its grade.
 Common hardwoods like oak are often more affordable than rarer species like walnut or hickory.
 But beyond the type of tree, the grade of the wood plays a huge role.
 A higher grade means the wood has a more uniform color, fewer knots, and less sap content.
 Think of it as the "premium" version of that wood species.
 While those beautiful, clear planks look stunning, they also come with a higher price tag because they are more difficult to source.
 When you're browsing different hardwood flooring options, you'll see this difference reflected in the cost.